gcivil-nyu-org/fall2019-cs-gy-6063-team-stellar/README.md

 #Timeline for Testing on Test day 26/11/19

-1) 9:00 AM to 11:45 AM Select and change preferences for test users.
+1) 9:00 AM to 4:45 PM Select and change preferences for test users.
-2) 12:00 PM Users will get matched and sent out emails with Lunch Mate information and restaurant recommendation.
+2) 5:00 PM Users will get matched and sent out emails with Lunch Mate information and restaurant recommendation.
-3) 3:00 PM Users, will get a feeback from .
+3) 5:30 PM Users, will get a feedback from .

 Matching algorithm flow chart